Transcript title

 Course Description

 Introduces approaches to the understanding and appreciation of the visual arts.
-Provides a foundation in the basic concepts, vocabulary of the elements and principles of design as well as materials, methods and processes.
-A wide variety of artworks are explored.
-May include some hands-on experience with various mediums.
+Provides a foundation in basic concepts, vocabulary of the elements of art, and principles of design as well as materials, methods, and processes.
+Explores a wide variety of artworks from diverse cultures.
+May include some hands-on experience with various media.

 Course learning outcomes

-1. Display ability to discuss formal and aesthetic qualities through identification of Elements and Principles of Design in approaching and describing works of art.
+1. Describe formal and aesthetic qualities of art through identification of the Elements of Art and Principles of Design.

-2. Identify and explain various materials and methods/processes used in the creation of various mediums of two-dimensional and three-dimensional artworks.
+2. Identify various materials and methods/processes used in the creation of two-dimensional and three-dimensional artworks.

-7. Attain a wider appreciation of human expression through exposure to and consideration of a wide variety of art forms.
+5. Identify forms of human expression in society through exposure to a variety of art forms.

 Content outline